SomethinG FeraL

 The forest/wildlife

-I grew up in a region of the Canadian Far North called the Taiga shield, where I take most of my pictures.
-The Taiga shield is composed of very rocky earth, permafrost, glacial erratics, and large, untamed coniferous forests.People in the Far North depend heavily on the forest, and as such, I was taught from a young age to respect it and every creature it houses, and even to worship it in a way, as the gigantic and acient thing that it is.
+I grew up in a region of the Canadian Far-North called the Taiga Shield, where I take most of my pictures.
+The Taiga Shield is composed of very rocky earth, permafrost, glacial erratics, and large, untamed coniferous forests.People in the Far North depend heavily on the forest, and as such, I was taught from a young age to respect it and every creature it houses, and even to worship it in a way, as the gigantic and acient thing that it is.
 Home to me is and will always be an all encompassing forest, evergreen as far the eye can see.I spend a lot of time in the woods, but the forest is forever changing, and I will never be done exploring.
 Which is why the most common theme you'll see in my photography is the forest and wildlife, which means, if you're gonna follow me, be prepared for a whole lot of coniferous trees lol

 Death and the abandoned